microsoft/botframework-cli/packages/cli/README.md

 OPTIONS
-  -h, --help                       qnamaker:query command help
+  -h, --help                       qnamaker:query command help --context=context                Path to Context object json file with previous QnA

   --endpointKey=endpointKey        Specifies the endpoint key for your private QnA service (From qnamaker.ai portal user
                                    settings page).
-Overrides the value present in config.
+Overrides the value present in config

   --hostname=hostname              Specifies the url for your private QnA service.
-Overrides the value present in
+Overrides the value present in config
-                                   config.

   --kbId=kbId                      Specifies the active qnamaker knowledgebase id.
 Overrides the value present in the
                                    config

+  --qnaId=qnaId                    Exact qnaId to fetch from the knowledgebase, this field takes priority over question

-  --question=question              (required) Query to get a prediction for.
+  --question=question              (required) Query to get a prediction for

   --scorethreshold=scorethreshold  Specifies the confidence score threshold for the returned answer.

-  --strictfilters=strictfilters    Path to json file {"strictfilters": MetadataDTO[]}
+  --strictfilters=strictfilters    Path to json file with MetadataDTO[] e.g {"strictfilters": MetadataDTO[]}

-  --test                           Query against the test index.
+  --test                           Query against the test index

   --top=top                        Specifies the number of matching results
 ```